breadboard-ai/breadboard/seeds/breadboard/docs/tutorial/README.md

 Pre-requisites:

 - familiarity with Javascript and Node.
-- `@google-labs/breadboard` npm package installed locally
+- `@google-labs/breadboard` and `@google-labs/llm-starter` npm packages installed locally
+- PaLM API key (go [here](https://developers.generativeai.google/tutorials/setup) to obtain one)
 - spirit of adventure

+Each chapter is also as a [replit](https://replit.com/).
+Look for the "run in replit" link at the end of each chapter.

 ## Chapter 1: Hello, world?